zsb8/Devops/001-ELKMonitoring/README.md

 # Project Name: ELK Monitoring
-This instruction shows how to setup a ELK (Elasticsearch/Logstash/Kibana) stack to monitor a server.
+This instruction shows how I setup a ELK (Elasticsearch/Logstash/Kibana) stack to monitor a server.

 # Project Goal
 Learn how to deploy a ELK with docker-compose, as well as configuring metricbeat service to collect the system metric from a server and present them in Kibana.